FrancoisBlanquart/selection_variant/README.md

-# Code and data for the paper *Selection for infectivity profiles in slow and fast epidemics, and the rise of SARS-CoV-2 variants*
+# Selection for infectivity profiles in slow and fast epidemics

+This is the code and data used to investigate the selection for SARS-CoV-2 variants depending on their infectivity profile.

 ## Codes